Overview

 Mission

-The MA program in Journalism program at the University of Miami strives to prepare its students to conduct journalistic research and to turn that information into dynamic content—written, audio, video, digital—for presentation to global media audiences.
+The MA program in Journalism at the University of Miami prepares students to conduct rigorous, ethical, and fact‑based inquiry and to translate that work into dynamic communication content in digital, multimedia formats for local and global audiences.

 Goals

-Upon graduation, students are prepared to work in a variety of news and information settings and are equipped to gather and analyze information, critically evaluate it, and write and produce material for various media formats, all within the guiding ethical and legal principles for journalism.
+Upon graduation, students are prepared to work in a variety of communication settings and are equipped to gather and analyze information, critically evaluate it, and write and produce material for various media formats, all within the guiding ethical and legal principles.

 Student Learning Outcomes

-• Students will demonstrate proficiency in the use of contemporary equipment, technologies, and workflows, as well as key theoretical concepts of audio/visual/interactive storytelling.
+• Students will demonstrate proficiency in the use of contemporary equipment, technologies, and workflows, as well as key theoretical concepts of digital storytelling.

 • Students will demonstrate the ability to articulate and practice the values, ethics, laws, social responsibilities, and theoretical and methodological foundations of the profession.